 Another EU country resisting the Uber invasion, Spain was able to dodge the responsibility of questioning Uber's existence as EU stepped in on its place.
 Uber continues to operate in Barcelona and just await the decision by the highest court in Europe regarding the location.
 Protest and complaints were heard from taxi companies and owners against the prevalence of Uber.

 7. New Delhi, India

 The first news of rape involving Uber drivers broke in India last December which prompted international protests against the app service.
 They were banned from operating but resumed once again in January after acquiring a new permit to continue its operations.
 Other cases of sexual assault from drivers followed, and Uber promised to improve the screening process of their partner drivers while justice was served to those who already committed the crime.

 8. South Korea

-Although Uber hasn't really been receiving any backlash from the Brits, a stricter rules for online car-sharing service was implemented a month ago, prompting the company to have fewer shares in the transportation business in the area.
-However, if Uber plays its cards right then there's no need to worry about being booed off of the Queen's country.
+Although Uber hasn't really been receiving any backlash from the Brits, stricter rules for online car-sharing service was implemented a month ago, prompting the company to have fewer shares in the transportation business in the area.
+However, if Uber plays its cards right then, there's no need to worry about being booed off of the Queen's country.

 With violent protests, sexual assaults, and the likes it's up you to decide if Uber and the convenience of its services really poses a threat to your safety or not.